ErikMcClure/sweetiebot/README.md

 ## Adding Sweetiebot To Your Server

 A limited version of sweetiebot can be added to any server.
-Simply follow [this link]() to add her to your server.
+Simply follow [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=0) to add her to your server.
 The limited version of sweetiebot does not have a chatlog, which means !search and !lastping are unavailable.
+The status change loop and !setstatus are also disabled.
 All other commands and modules still function, however.

 ### Configuration